-Where consent (opt-in) is required prior to setting cookies or collecting data, such as in Europe under ePrivacy and the GDPR, partners and clients are responsible to make sure that tags or pixels don’t fire until that consent is obtained.
+Where consent (opt-in) is required prior to setting cookies or collecting data, such as in Europe under ePrivacy, the GDPR, and the UK GDPR, partners and clients are responsible to make sure that tags or pixels don’t fire until that consent is obtained.

-Europe and the UK: The industry standard means for ensuring notice and choice for vendors like Quantcast in Europe and the UK is the IAB Europe Transparency and Consent Framework.
+EU and the UK: The industry standard means for ensuring notice and choice for vendors like Quantcast in the EU and the UK is the IAB Europe Transparency and Consent Framework.
 Quantcast is vendor ID 11.
 Quantcast’s required purposes and associated legal bases are viewable in the Global Vendor List.
-Because Quantcast is subject to European law, the TCF should be used for all users in Europe or the UK, even if the client or partner has no operations in Europe.
-Alternatively, such partners and clients may elect not to introduce data about European or UK users into Quantcast’s services.
+Because Quantcast is subject to European law, the TCF should be used for all users in the EU or the UK, even if the client or partner has no operations in Europe.
+Alternatively, such partners and clients may elect not to introduce data about EU or UK users into Quantcast’s services.
 Quantcast Choice is a leading, and TCF compliant, Consent Management Platform.
 Proper use of Quantcast Choice will meet these requirements.

-Privacy policies in Europe and the UK need to include a link to the European Digital Advertising Alliance (EDAA) opt out page, located at youronlinechoices.com.
+Privacy policies in the EU and the UK need to include a link to the European Interactive Digital Advertising Alliance (EDAA) opt out page, located at youronlinechoices.com.

-US: In the US, along with other requirements laid out here, privacy policies need to include links to an industry standard opt out page, like the NAI or DAA.
+US: In the US, along with other requirements laid out here, privacy policies need to include links to an industry standard opt out page, like those offered by the NAI or DAA.

 Access and Deletion

-Under the GDPR, as a controller or joint controller, Quantcast will be responsible for providing users access to their personal data that is within Quantcast’s services, and for deleting personal data after a user’s request.
+Under applicable law, including the EU GDPR, the UK GDPR, and the US state privacy laws, as a joint controller or third party, Quantcast will be responsible for providing users access to their personal data that is within Quantcast’s services, and for deleting personal data after it receives (or is notified of) a user’s request.

 Sensitive data.
-Because Quantcast’s services are not intended for processing sensitive or special category data or data about children, partners and clients must not transmit to Quantcast or cause Quantcast to collect any such data.
-Quantcast tags and pixels may not be deployed on content that is directed at children.
-Sensitive or special category data includes data defined under Article 9 of the GDPR, Section 1798.140 of the CCPA (as amended by the CPRA), or any equivalent term under applicable law.
+Because Quantcast’s services are not intended for processing data regarded as “sensitive” or “special category” under applicable law or data about children under the age of 16, partners and clients must not transmit to Quantcast or cause Quantcast to collect any such data.
+Quantcast tags and pixels may not be deployed on content that is directed at children under the age of 16.
+Sensitive or special category data includes the types of data listed in Article 9 of the EU GDPR, Section 1798.140 of the CCPA (as amended by the CPRA), or any equivalent term under applicable law.

 Directly identifying personal data.
 Quantcast’s services are not designed to process directly identifying personal data, such as names or email addresses, and partners and clients may not send such information to Quantcast or cause Quantcast to collect it.
 If a partner has express permission from Quantcast to use email address, phone number, or other directly identifying information, such information will be pseudonymized (usually hashed or encrypted,) according to Quantcast specifications, before transmitting to Quantcast.